gpstar81/GPStar-proton-pack/WAND.md

 ### ***(OPTIONAL) -***  BARMETER 28 SEGMENT BARGRAPH ###
 The stock Hasbro 5 LED bargraph indicated above, can be replaced with a Barmeter 28 Segment Bargraph (BL28Z-3005SA04Y).
-Connection Guide below.
 You can find the Barmeter pin reference below this connection guide for referencing the Barmeter Pin numbers.
+See the component fitment guide at the bottom of this page for how to mount this Bargraph into your wand body.

 | HT16K33 Board  |   |        | Nano Pin | Barmeter Pin |
 |----------------|---|--------|----------|--------------|